JornKnuit/JornKnuit.github.io/_pages/about.md

 I am currently a PhD Candidate at the [Copernicus Institute of Sustainable Development](https://www.uu.nl/en/research/copernicus-institute-of-sustainable-development), which is part of Utrecht University.
 Here I am part of the Land Use and Biodiversity group.

-Within my project, I aim to investigate the effects of regenerative agriculture on aboveground biodiversity.
+Within my project, I aim to investigate the effects of regenerative agricultural practices on aboveground biodiversity.

-My PhD project is part of [ReGeNL](https://regenl.nl), an interdisciplinary research programme
+My PhD project is part of [ReGeNL](https://regenl.nl), an interdisciplinary research programme which aims to develop a futureproof agricultural sector in the Netherlands.